codefinity/micro-continuum/README.md

 ## MicroId is a User Management Microservices With these capabilities

 1. Multitenant capabilities - Can be used to serve multiple clients and their uses.
-2. Basic User operations - Get, Add, Update, Delete Users.
+2. Basic User operations - Get, Add, Update, Delete, Change Password, Forgot Password
 3. Manage social logins.
 4. Token based authentication.
 5. Manage Social Authentications.